 First of all, I want to give you a general idea of what is this platform like.
 It is an open website for all types of writers.
 One can voice out their opinions, publish fiction pieces, start a personal blog, etc. It is a website that started in 2012 and has gained quite a following by now.
 Nowadays it has about 170 million readers and more than 100,000 writers.
 The great advantage is that anyone can contribute to Medium – a newly starting blogger or Apple co-founder Steve Wozniak.

 It is a user-friendly and easy to navigate website that offers stories (that’s how they call all texts) on any type of topic.
-And another great plus is that it is a community.
+So you do not really need to care about how to come up with content ideas.
+And another great plus, like with LinkedIn for freelance writers, is that it is a community.
 Readers can follow authors, leave comments, or clap (an equivalent of like) the content.
 Overall, it is a decent place for people to learn something exciting and for writers to get more exposure.

 Pros of Medium for Writers